kate-lab/My-Class/README.md

-We want a full stack application with a React front-end and a Django back-end We want to see a fully functional RESTful api with all CRUD routes (GET, POST, PUT, DELETE) We want you to use at least one OneToMany & one ManyToMany relationship (more lenient on this for solo projects) Custom authentication (register/login) is a nice to have for solo projects, and a requirement for group projects
+We want a full stack application with a React front-end and a Django back-end We want to see a fully functional RESTful api with all CRUD routes (GET, POST, PUT, DELETE) We want you to use at least one OneToMany & one ManyToMany relationship (more lenient on this for solo projects) Custom authentication (register/login) is a nice to have for solo projects, and a requirement for group projects.

 My aim was to try and develop an app which had the full gamut of requirements - so I used the “group project” requirements as the goal for my MVP, despite working solo.